CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.November..2018

 - The Now.
 All notations are always active and deeply-and-profoundly interrelated.
 Though the first-64 notations are beyond our ability to measure, there are still four numbers in each notation to study.
 “What is time?
 Space?
 Mass?
 Charge?
 See #3 above.”

-- Infinity is defined as continuity/order, symmetry/relations, and harmony/dynamics.
+- Infinity is defined by pi as continuity/order, symmetry/relations, and harmony/dynamics.

 - Emergence may begin with sphere stacking and the thrust within those base units.